davidgarry1/Radioactive/README.md

 1. Download Greenfoot IDE (http://www.greenfoot.org/download).
 2. Clone repository and run Greenfoot Project file.
 3. Additionally, the game can be exported to a jar file from the Greenfoot IDE, so the Greenfoot IDE is no longer needed to play the game.
-If looking for only the executable jar file, which is 45MB (20MB over the limit for upload to GitHub), it is hosted here: http://tinyurl.com/radioactive-jar.
+If looking for only the executable jar file (45MB) it is hosted here: http://tinyurl.com/radioactive-jar.